Bitcoin's Engine: Block Reward, Size, and Time

 What is the Bitcoin block reward?

-The Bitcoin block reward is the total compensation miners receive for successfully adding a new block of transactions to the blockchain.
-This reward comprises two components: a set number of newly created bitcoins, known as the block subsidy, and the collective transaction fees from all transactions included in that block.
+The Bitcoin block reward is the payment issued to a miner for successfully adding a new block of transactions to the blockchain.
+This reward includes both newly created bitcoins and the collective transaction fees from the validated block.

 How does Bitcoin block size affect transactions?